ariksman/ResultStudioWPF/README.md

 ## The program - ResultStudio
-Program follows the MVVM design principle and utilizes WPF for the user interface.
+The program follows the MVVM design principle and utilizes WPF for the user interface.
+Additionally, code is divided into layers and utilizing CQS for use-case implementation.

 Main purpouse is to create random measurement data of a subframe point with x,y,z measurements or optionally read this data from a file.
 Datasets of 20 subframes is used as default.